OzarksTechnicalCommunityCollege/personal-project-kinleycummins2/README.md

 # CSC_161_Personal_Project
 # Stardew Valley Helper App - Current Functionality

-This is a companion app for *Stardew Valley*, designed to help organize and display information about the game.
-Currently, the app allows users to:
+This app is a simple helper tool for tracking seasonal items in *Stardew Valley*.
+Currently, it allows you to:

-- **View all crops** sorted by season (Spring, Summer, Fall, Winter)
+- View items sorted by season (Spring, Summer, Fall, Winter)
-- **Add new crops** via a form (name, growth time, sell price, and season)

-**NOTE:** The current “Add Crop” form functionality may not reflect how a typical Stardew companion app would work in real life (since crops are usually pre-defined).
-However, this form-based approach was intentionally implemented to demonstrate mastery of the Django concept for Module 2.
-Future iterations could replace the form with a community-center-style checklist or pre-loaded crop data for a more practical user experience.
+- See items grouped by category: Farming, Foraging, and Fishing
+- View important details for each item, such as growth time (for crops) and sell price

+**NOTE:** Does not yet contain all of the items for each category.